 South Korea is more than just K-pop, k-dramas, K-beauty, and kimchi.
-This East Asian gem is famous for its wide variety of food offerings — from classic Korean dishes to restaurant staples to popular Korean snacks.
+This East Asian gem is famous for its wide variety of Korean food offerings — from classic Korean dishes to restaurant staples to popular Korean snacks.

 Yes, Korea is a paradise for snack junkies!
 The shelves of local convenience stores (pyeonijeom in Korean) and grocery stores in South Korea are brimming with an overwhelming number of popular snacks and treats.
-Koreans take snacking seriously, enjoying it while watching television, drinking with friends, studying, or on road trips.
-Korean snacks can be enjoyed alone, or with friends and family.

 Some of the best Korean snacks have gained global popularity after being featured in TV shows and movies.
 Convenience stores often appear in K-dramas, which is why even those who haven’t been to South Korea yet know of the famous Korean snacks out there.
 These Korean treats also make for great souvenirs.
-But if you think these popular Korean snacks are only available in Korea, think again.
-These days, almost everything can be bought online and Korean snacks are not an exemption.
-This list features some of the best Korean snacks online – classic and famous Korean snacks, sweet Korean snacks, savory Korean snacks, popular South Korean snacks for kids, and Korean snacks with unique and interesting flavors.

 Read on for an extensive list of popular Korean snacks you can buy online and get your snack on!